Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: Thermal Noise Correlation Studies

 We run identical analyses on simulated noise data sets and on noise correlation data taken in the anechoic chamber.
 Figure~\ref{fig:noiseCorrelation} shows the results of the noise correlation measurements for the ARA bicone antennas spaced as closely as physically possible (a feed-to-feed distance of 0.73~m), compared to measurements with the inputs to the front-end amplifiers terminated with a 50~$\Omega$ load and results from the thermal noise simulation.
 The configuration with terminated amplifier inputs is used as a measure of the baseline level of correlated noise in the system between the two antenna channels.

 The left-hand panel of Figure~\ref{fig:noiseCorrelation} is a histogram showing the cross-correlation coefficient between the two antenna channels over a causal time window ($\pm$2.4~ns) for each of $\sim500$ recorded events.
+This causal time window corresponds to possible time differences between antennas for incident plane wave signals from an arbitrary direction, determined by the spacing between the antenna feeds.
+The causal time window ($\Delta t$) is determined by $\Delta t = \Delta d / c $, where $\Delta d$ is the feed-to-feed spacing between the antennas (0.73~m), and $c$ is the speed of light.
 We define the cross-correlation coefficient, $\mathbf{C}$, between two time-domain waveforms, $x(t)$ and $y(t)$, at a relative time delay $\tau$ between the waveforms, as

 where $N$ is the number of points in each waveform, $\sigma_x$ and $\sigma_y$ are the standard deviation of each waveform, and $\bar{x}$ and $\bar{y}$ are the mean of each waveform.
-The causal time window is determined by the feed-to-feed spacing between the antennas (0.73~m) and the speed of light.
+Since the causal time window ($\pm$2.4~ns) is much smaller than the length of each trace (2000~ns), the bias of the cross-correlation across the causal window is small ($\sim0.2$\%).

 The right-hand panel of Figure~\ref{fig:noiseCorrelation} is a histogram of the maximum of the absolute value of cross-correlation coefficient values shown in the left-hand plot for each recorded event.
+The three overlaid histograms are consistent within statistical errors, shown on the histograms.
 There is no significant correlation seen between the two channels when compared to the data taken with terminated amplifier inputs, even when the antennas were spaced as closely as physically possible.
 The correlation observed is consistent with simulated uncorrelated noise, shown by the black line in Figure~\ref{fig:noiseCorrelation}.